viraj2712/plugin-api.go.cd/source/includes/authorization/_022-capabilities.md

 ## Get Plugin Capabilities

 This message is a request to the plugin to provide plugin capabilities.
-Based on these capablities GoCD would enable or disable the plugin features for a user.
+Based on these capabilities GoCD would enable or disable the plugin features for a user.

 <p class='request-name-heading'>Request name</p>